Warranty information available from Blackmagic Design's website

 The following SD cards will record at a maximum of 1080p30 inc MXF and are recommended when using HFS+ or exFAT:

 The next product we have at the show this year is the new Video Assist 4K.
-This new model Video Assist 4K lets you add a bright 7 inch monitor and broadcast quality recorder to any SDI or HDMI camera.
+The new Video Assist 4K lets you add a bright 7 inch monitor and broadcast quality recorder to any SDI or HDMI camera.
 By adding a Video Assist to a DLSR camera you can get a nice large screen that ensures you get perfect focus every time.
 Video Assist has built in focus aids such as focus peaking and focus zoom.
 You can also use the histogram to help set exposure.
 Because Video Assist has built in recorders, you can bypass the low quality video files or even tape based recorders in many cameras.

 Download the latest Firmware and Software